Austinbolinger/ECE281_CE2/README.md

 The testbenches output matched the Truth Table line by line.
 Each output matched my truth table.

-Encoders detect which bit combination is being shown and translate it to a unique output.
+Decoders detect which bit combination is being shown and translate it to a unique output.
 The EN input is an enable input.
 As you may notice, the output is always zero unless the enable input is ENABLED.
 An example of a decoder is the keyboard.
 When a key is pressed the unique 8 bit code is sent to the computer which decodes the unique output and an unique letter is represented.